The Bimblebox Alliance Inc. (TBA)

 For printing and distribution purposes a membership application in pamphlet form (for double-sided printing) can be downloaded here.

-Membership payments and donations can also be made via the online form below.
+Membership payments and donations can also be made via this AUD online form, or from overseas in USD via the online form below.

 Bimblebox Nature Refuge is currently under dire threat from coal mining.
 The map to the right shows Bimblebox Nature Refuge, which is about 500 km west of Rockhampton and 30 km northwest of Alpha, Queensland, as an orange rectangular shape.
 Bimblebox is threatened by the Galilee Coal Project (aka China First), proposed by Clive Palmer’s company Waratah Coal.
 If the project goes ahead, open-cut mining would destroy 52% of Bimblebox (the yellow line on the map shows the surface clearing footprint).
 The remainder of the property would be affected by subsidence from underground mining. .